sedol1339/files/abstracts.md

 Kingma, D. P., & Ba, J. (2014).
 Adam: A Method for Stochastic Optimization. arXiv, 1412.6980.
 Retrieved from https://arxiv.org/abs/1412.6980v9

+    - We introduce Adam, an algorithm for first-order gradient-based optimization of stochastic objectives
+    - It is scalable and invariant to diagonal rescaling of the gradients
+    - It is appropriate for non-stationary objectives and problems with very noisy and/or sparse gradients
+    - We provide a theoretical analysis of Adam’s convergence in online convex programming
+    - We discuss AdaMax, a variant of Adam based on the infinity norm

 Koutník, J., Greff, K., Gomez, F., & Schmidhuber, J. (2014).
 A Clockwork RNN. arXiv, 1402.3511.
 Retrieved from https://arxiv.org/abs/1402.3511v1

 Lillicrap, T. P., Cownden, D., Tweed, D. B., & Akerman, C. J. (2014).
 Random feedback weights support learning in deep neural networks. arXiv, 1411.0247.
 Retrieved from https://arxiv.org/abs/1411.0247v1

+    - Backpropagation requires biologically implausible transport of individual synaptic weight information
+    - We find that a network can learn with random feedback connections instead of backpropagation
+    - This means replacing W^T by a matrix of fixed random weights
+    - We call this feedback alignment
+    - This new mechanism performs as quickly and accurately as backpropagation on a variety of problems

 Maeda, S.-i.
 (2014).
 A Bayesian encourages dropout. arXiv, 1412.7003.
 Retrieved from https://arxiv.org/abs/1412.7003v3